mpalash/aliakbarmehta/_content/256-~-about-256-million-colours-of-violence.md

 ---
 title: 256 ~ About 256 Million Colours of Violence
-subtitle: Artist Statement by Ali Akbar Mehta
+subtitle: Artist Statement by Ali Akbar Mehta for website ver.1
 layout: content
 tag: resource
 pubdate: '2016'
 summary: >-
-  'About' text, version 1, 2016
+  256 Million Colours of Violence is a survey based interactive archival research project that asks the participants to choose a colour that to them represents violence.
 parent: 256 Million Colours of Violence
 ---
-256 Million Colours of Violence is a survey based interactive archival research project that asks the participants to choose a colour that to them represents violence.
  The project started as a response to the specific events unfolding after the Malegaon Blasts \[1] (2006, India).
 Now, a decade after the event, this response has grown to encompass several other events in a world that is radically changing.

 An inquiry into colour can lead to multiple directions.
 Colour is troubled light – a violently oscillating frequency entering our optical system that is translated by the visual cortex of our brain.
 When Newton split light into the visible colour spectrum it was science.Colours have become symbolic of emotions and thoughts, taking on animate qualities and connotations that surpass their scientific properties.
 Colour is a central feature of social life yet its value in sociological theory is ambiguous.
 Colour in its perception is familiar and intuitive and subjective in its meaning where we seldom understand it beyond the parameters of our own consentual social reality.